 He also produced a new edition of The Quiz Kids, a popular radio and TV series from the 1940s and 1950s that was originally created by his father.
 In 1981, he hosted a public affairs show created by Walter Cronkite called Why in the World?

-Cowan serves on the board of the California HealthCare Foundation, the Pacific Council on International Policy, Common Sense Media and the Susan Thompson Buffett Foundation.
+Cowan serves on the boards of the Berggruen Institute, Common Sense Media and the Susan Thompson Buffett Foundation.
 He is a member of the Council on Foreign Relations, a Fellow of the American Academy of Arts and Sciences and the Walter Lippmann Fellow of the Academy of Political and Social Science.

 A graduate of Harvard College and Yale Law School, Cowan is married to Aileen Adams, former deputy mayor of Los Angeles and former California Secretary of State and Consumer Affairs.
-They have two children, Gabriel Cowan, a filmmaker based in Los Angeles, and Mandy Adams Wolf, a grade school teacher currently working at The Center for Early Education.
+They have two children, Gabriel Cowan, a filmmaker based in Los Angeles, and Mandy Adams Wolf, a teacher at The Center for Early Education, and four grandchildren.